Click here to see the amazing 2014 Department Store Holiday Windows.

 Remember this: your children's holiday memories won't be about the toys they get under the tree, they're going to be about the wonderful holiday traditions that your family shared.
 One of these traditions should be going to see the department store holiday window displays.
 These festive holiday windows are a great way to get into the holiday spirit and this simply magical experience is completely free.

 Lots of people like to do the Holiday Windows Walk on Christmas Eve, but it's also a great way to walk off your Thanksgiving turkey because the crowds tend to be smaller when the stores are closed (and before the RockefellerCenter tree is lit.)
 We've rounded up the best ones for kids plus some other great holiday stops to visit while you're in the neighborhood.

 Macy's is the originator of this tradition and back in the early days, the original Macy's window displays were mechanized and powered by store employees on treadmills!
 Today they actually offer two different displays, both classic NYC Christmas stories.

 While there head inside and upstairs to take a seat on Santa’s lap in their over the top North Pole.
 If you need a break you can grab a seat in Greeley Square, they have food kiosks ringing the seating area and usually a festive light display of their own.

 These windows are opening tonight so I wasn’t able to see them on my window walk.
-While there, don’t miss the beautiful snowflakes that light up and twinkle down on the
+While there, don’t miss the beautiful snowflakes that light up and twinkle down on the Fifth Avenue storefront.

 Fifth Avenue at 58th St